 - Michigan-Martin 48210

 - Millennium Village

 - West Vernor-Lawndale

 From festivals to historic landmarks, residents and visitors alike will find a multitude of activities in the Southwest Side.
 Restaurants specializing in ethnic foods offer a taste of the district's many cultures.

 While the world may know it as the center of the automotive industry, Detroit is a city with even more to offer.
 The past two decades have brought about a renewed focus on the restoration of entertainment venues, the riverfront, and the downtown business district.

 Explore Detroit's Neighborhoods

 This revitalization has brought about population growth in certain areas of the city, particularly Downtown Detroit, Midtown Detroit, and other neighborhoods, both affordable and luxury.
 The city is rich in historical architecture, offering examples of nearly all major architectural styles.
-The riverfront and growing technology sector has helped the city become a draw for businesses and professionals alike.
+The riverfront and growing technology sector have helped the city become a draw for businesses and professionals alike.